Dilakshani/Percy-Demo-new/README.md

 MIT License

-Copyright (c) 2019 Michael Wanyoike
+Copyright (c) 2021 Lisanka Nagahatenna

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal